Cyborg-spec/PyGameZeroAssesment/README.md

 pygame.Rect

 ## Game Description
-Dungeon Runner is a simple top-down game.
-The player moves around the dungeon, avoids enemies, and tries to reach the exit.
-Each level increases difficulty with faster enemies, more enemies, and added interior walls.
+Dungeon Runner is a lightweight roguelike where the player navigates a dungeon, avoids enemies, and reaches the exit.
+Each level increases difficulty with more enemies, faster speeds, and new walls.
 ## Controls

 Arrow Keys / WASD: Move